typedb-osi/typedb-cti/README.md

 STIX is designed to improve many different capabilities, such as collaborative threat analysis, automated threat exchange, automated detection and response, and more.

-The data model in TypeDB - Data CTI is based on the STIX standard (specifically STIX 2.1), which makes it possible to ingest heterogeneous CTI data into one unified standard.
-This makes it easy for different CTI analysts to describe their knowledge and share it with each other.
+The data model in TypeDB Data - CTI is currently based on STIX (specifically STIX 2.1), offering a unified and consistent data model for CTI information from an operational to strategic level.
+This enables the ingestion of heterogeneous CTI data to provide analysts with a single common language to describe the data they work with.

-To learn more, this [introduction](https://oasis-open.github.io/cti-documentation/stix/walkthrough) and [explanation of relationships](https://oasis-open.github.io/cti-documentation/examples/visualized-sdo-relationships) is a good place to start how STIX works and why TypeDB - Data CTI uses it.
+To learn more about STIX, this [introduction](https://oasis-open.github.io/cti-documentation/stix/walkthrough) and [explanation](https://oasis-open.github.io/cti-documentation/examples/visualized-sdo-relationships) is a good place to start learning how STIX works and why TypeDB Data - CTI uses it.

 An in-depth overview of the how the STIX2 model has been implemented in TypeDB will follow.

-## ATT&CK STIX Data
+## MITRE ATT&CK STIX Data

 [MITRE ATT&CK](https://github.com/mitre-attack/attack-stix-data) is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.

-The dataset includes a few custom types, which are prefixed with "x_type".
-For those types, we refrained from changing the "pure STIX2" model, and created a custom type and ingested the type as a separate attribute.
+TypeDB Data - CTI includes a migrator to load MITRE ATT&CK STIX and serves as an example datasets to quickly start exploring the knowledge graph.

 ## Installation